 All plans, however, are on hold, pending budget allocations from Congress.

 The delay launching Discovery cost the crew its lead spacewalker, Tim Kopra, who was injured in a bicycle accident in January.
+He was replaced by Stephen Bowen, who last flew in May.

 With Bowen aboard the shuttle are commander Steven Lindsey, the former chief astronaut, pilot Eric Boe and astronauts Alvin Drew, Michael Barratt and Nicole Stott.